Website:·Small Grains Breeding

 M.S., Plant Breeding and Genetics, Purdue University, 1975

 Ph.D., Plant Breeding and Genetics, Purdue University, 1975

 Area of Focus

 I am the primary instructor for Agronomy 815A, and B, two of three modules that comprise Introduction to Plant Breeding.
 These modules are the first graduate level courses that many plant breeding students will take and may be the only course that students in collateral fields will take.
-The instructor is keenly interested in using web based technology to teach his course in traditional and nontraditional ways.
-He is also the primary instructor for a one credit module on advanced plant breeding topics and for the last two years has taught an AGRI/NRES 103 recitation to be more involved in undergraduate teaching.
+I am keenly interested in using web based technology to teach my course in traditional and nontraditional ways.
+I am also the primary instructor for a one credit module on advanced plant breeding topics and for the last two years have taught an AGRI/NRES 103 recitation to be more involved in undergraduate teaching.

 I am the primary small grains breeder at the University of Nebraska.
 Cultivar and germplasm development are the main goals of the program.
 Developing improved breeding methodology, emphasizing on biotic and abiotic stress tolerance, and the use of biotechnology are two of my basic research goals.

 Supporting the wheat, barley, and triticale industry of Nebraska.

 Interested in international agriculture and helping humankind in developing and developed countries.
 Can speak some French.

 My major emphasis is on small grains cultivar development.
 As such, I test lines throughout Nebraska to determine their agronomic worth and in collaboration with others, their end-use quality.
 In addition, I have projects on transgene inheritance in wheat, germplasm evaluation and utilization, understanding wheat yield and agronomic performance using unique cytogenetic tools and molecular markers, and determining the genetic components that may be of value in future global climate change scenarios.
 My project is also committed to agriculture sustainability and profitability.